 There are no designated "public storm shelters" in Overland Park.

-If you do not have a basement, we advise you to seek shelter at a neighbor's house or neighboring business that may have a basement.
+If you do not have a basement, seek shelter at a neighbor's house or neighboring business that may have a basement.
 If this is not possible, do the following:

 - go to the lowest level available,